 Will Implants Affect Milk Supply?

 Incision location also plays an important role.
-When an incision is made under the breast, breastfeeding interference is less likely.
+Breastfeeding interference is less likely when an incision is made under the breast.

 Tips for Breastfeeding with Implants

 There are several things you can do to help increase your milk production and help your baby get all the nourishment they need.
 Here are some tips to help you breastfeed with implants:

 - Make sure proper latching occurs.
 The nipple should also be deep enough into your baby’s mouth that his/her tongue and gums cover at least one or two inches of your areola.
 Guide your baby forward to your breast.
 With your other thumb and forefinger, hold your breast in a “C” position; this makes it easier for your baby to latch on.
 When your baby latches on well, you’ll maximize the stimulation of those nerves that trigger hormones that produce breast milk.

 - Breastfeed frequently.
 Maternity doctors and early-childhood pediatricians recommend breastfeeding 8-10 times per day if possible.
 This establishes and maintains breast milk production since your baby frequently stimulates those critical nerves.
 The more your baby breastfeeds, the more breast milk your body will produce and deliver.
 To increase milk supply, alternate between breasts when you feed.
 Even if you’re not producing as much breast milk as you think you should (remedies will follow), your baby is still receiving essential nutrients that promote growth and strengthen the immune system.